Editor’s note: This story was previously published in April 2017. It has since been updated and republished.

 Let’s be blunt: The numbers have been ugly for years.
 As a supplier of drilling and production equipment to both energy and mining companies, FTK received a double dose of pain starting in 2014, when oil prices began their precipitous slide.
 This killed off multiple independent energy companies, and to compound matters, the metals mining industry was falling, providing no respite for Flotek.

 In 2014, the company traded at about $27.
 Today it’s something closer to $3.30 after starting the year at $1.05

 When it comes to energy rebounds, Flotek isn’t the first, second, 10th or 20th name people discuss, but that lack of coverage will serve it well once analysts get wise to the company’s breakneck 300% gains so far in 2019.

 Rosetta Stone Inc (NYSE:RST) is a name you almost surely know, but not because it’s a hot-trading stock.

 You’re probably just familiar with the commercials.

-But Rosetta Stone’s language-teaching software hopes to change that, and of late, the stock is putting in one heckuva turnaround.
+But Rosetta Stone’s language-teaching software hopes to change that, and over the last year, the stock is having a major turnaround, nearly tripling between 2018 and 2019.
 That’s in large part because the company’s fundamentals are starting to turn around.
-Moreover, analysts see that red ink halving in the current year.

 I firmly believe that the era of the “ugly American” is coming to an end.
 The internet and globalization are shrinking our world, and multilingualism is becoming increasingly necessary in the business world.
 That should prove a boon for Rosetta Stone, which is a real potential comeback story in this list of stocks to buy.